awslabs/amazon-redshift-utils/src/SnapshotManager/README.md

 }
 ```

+Once deployed, you can edit the above configuration from the definition of the CloudWatch Events Rule.

-Please note that the default limit for Redshift manual snapshots is 20.
-This module will create `24/snapshotIntervalHours * snapshotRetentionDays` snapshots, and so if this number is greater than 20 please open a support case to have the limit increased.
+Please note that the current account limit for Redshift manual snapshots is 20 per region.
+This module will create `24/snapshotIntervalHours * snapshotRetentionDays` snapshots, and so if this number is greater than 20 please open an AWS support case to have the limit increased.
 For example, an RPO of 2 hours with 7 days retention (as shown above) will create `24/2 * 7 = 84` snapshots.

 Running the schedule command will create a CloudWatch Events Schedule that runs your function every __15 Minutes__.
-This means that your snapshots will be taken around 15 minutes from the specified snapshots interval.
+This means that your snapshots will be taken within 15 minutes of the specified snapshots interval.

+### What's Created

+After completion, you'll notice a Lambda Function called `RedshiftUtilsSnapshotManager`, plus there will be a CloudWatch Events Rule called `RedshiftUtilsSnapshotManager-15-mins` which runs every 15 minutes.
+This will have one Target for each namespace configuration that you've created - so a single Rule firing multiple events to a single Lambda function.
+This will create a Lambda Function invocation for each event - one per namespace.

+You can run `./build.sh schedule <config.json>` as many times as you need to create additional schedules.

 ### Confirm Execution